cncf/wg-env-sustainability/README.md

 ## Members

-> The WG is currently in its initialization phase, members needs to be elected, projects needs to be organized and roles assigned
+> The WG is currently in its initialization phase, members need to be elected, projects needs to be organized and roles assigned

 ### Environmental Sustainability Chairs